Research Study Rooms, Stephen A. Schwarzman Building

 The New York Public Library offers three study rooms in the Stephen A. Schwarzman Building: the Frederick Lewis Allen Room, the Wertheim Study, and the Shoichi Noma Reading Room.
 All rooms are for qualified researchers and writers whose work will benefit from intensive use of the collections of the Library and are available when the Library is open to the public.
 The New York Public Library also offers competitive fellowship programs.
-Please apply for residence in the Allen, Wertheim or Noma research study rooms using the online form.
+Please apply for access to the Allen, Wertheim or Noma research study rooms using the online form.
 For further information, contact firstname.lastname@example.org.

 Second Floor, Room 228e

 The Frederick Lewis Allen Memorial Room, established by the Ford Foundation in 1958 as a tribute to the author, critic, editor, and man of letters, who had served as a member of its Board of Trustees, assists authors under book contract needing intensive use of the general research collections of The New York Public Library for a prescribed period of time.
 Admission is limited to writers currently under book contract to a publishing company.
-A photocopy of this signed contract must accompany each application for admission.

 Second Floor, Room 228w